 (a + b) > (c - d)expression

-An expression may simply be a function call, or it may include one or more function calls within it.
+An expression may simply be a reference to a function, or it may include several function references within it.
 Examples:

 print sinDeg(30)expression